buckyoung/CS449-Assignments/README.md

 Program 1: easy to unlock, the required password was moved to a register for a string comparison and was easily found.

-Program 2: this program got the local date and required the first letter of the current day and month to unlock.
+Program 2: this program received the local date and required the first letter of the current day and month to unlock.
 Example, "MO" during a Monday in October.

 Program 3: this program was orders of magnitude more difficult.
 The program was dynamically loaded and couldn't be disassembled nor were there any string compares.
 It boiled down to this: each character was treated as an integer and sent through a mathematical function.
 Certain characters, thusly, were deemed special and the 10-character-long password required exactly four special characters.
 Special characters are: b, c, m, n, v, x, z
+So a working password would be "BaaCaaMaaN" or "BuckBuckaa" etc.

+###Assignment 3
+#####My Malloc Implementation
+Create a custom implementation of malloc and free -- along with a driver to test the program.
+My implementation uses the next-fit algorithm for dynamic memory management.